Affile: Graziani monument

 However, demonstrations against the memorial were quickly organised.
 On 12 September the monument was damaged and covered in graffiti.
 The monument has also been denounced in Ethiopia.
 Speaking after the 18th International Conference of Ethiopian Studies, historian Bahru Zewde said: "“He [Graziani] is remembered for vowing to deliver Ethiopia to Mussolini “with or without the Ethiopians”.
 He went on to fulfill that vow with indiscriminate use of chemical weapons and the massacre of thousands of Ethiopians.
 Graziani was never tried for his war crimes in Africa.
 Had he been alive, there is no doubt that he would have been forced to face justice at the International Criminal Court.
 The erection with public funds of a monument for someone who has the blood of so many Africans on his hands is therefore adding insult to injury."

-Elsewhere, a protest was held in London on 31 August 2012 outside the Italian Ambassador’s Residence, which was followed by a further demonstration in Washington on 5 November 2012.
+In 2017, Mayor Ercole Viri and two other town councillors were convicted of "fascism apology", a crime in Italy, for building the monument.
+Viri was sentenced to eight months' imprisonment and the two councillors were sentenced to six months each.
+The court did not, however, order the removal of the monument which remains in place albeit vandalized and in a state of disrepair.